AlfredChan919/acit2420-assignment3p1/README.md

 Enter the command: `sudo ufw limit SSH`

-By limiting the SSH rate, the UFW will deny connections from an IP address that has attempted to initiate 6 or more connections in the last 30 seconds.
+By limiting the SSH rate, the UFW will deny connections from an IP address that has attempted to initiate 6 or more connections in the last 30 seconds.[7]

 4. Enable the UFW